How do I find out all large files in a directory?

 find /path/to/dir/ -printf '%s %p\n'| sort -nr | head -10

-You can skip directories and only display files, type:find /path/to/dir/ -type f -printf '%s %p\n'| sort -nr | head -10
+find /path/to/dir/ -type f -printf '%s %p\n'| sort -nr | head -10

-How to find all files of a particular size?find /home/ -type f -size 100M -exec ls {} \;
+find /home/ -type f -size 100M -exec ls {} \;

 b – for 512-byte blocks (this is the default if no suffix is used)